Trudeau mulls invoking emergency powers to quell protests

 The demonstrations have inspired similar convoys in France, New Zealand and the Netherlands.
 U.S. authorities have said that truck convoys may be in the works in the United States.

-Also Monday, Ontario Premier Doug Ford announced that on March 1, Canada’s most populous province will lift its requirement that people show proof of vaccination to get into restaurants, restaurants, gyms and sporting events.
-The surge of cases caused by the omicron variant has crested in Canada.
+Also Monday, Ontario’s premier Doug Ford announced that on March 1, Canada’s most populous province will lift its requirement that people show proof of vaccination to get into restaurants, restaurants, gyms and sporting events.
+A surge of cases caused by the omicron variant has crested in Canada.

 “Let me very clear: We are moving in this direction because it is safe to do so.
 Today’s announcement is not because of what’s happening in Ottawa or Windsor but despite it,” Ford said.